Britain's FTSE hindered by Hargreaves and oil stocks

 By Sudip Kar-Gupta

-LONDON, Feb 4 (Reuters) - Britain’s top equity index retreated from five-month highs on Wednesday as oil stocks slipped, while investment company Hargreaves Lansdown fell after its interim profits declined.
+LONDON, Feb 4 (Reuters) - Britain’s top equity index retreated from five-month highs on Wednesday as oil stocks slipped, while investment company Hargreaves Lansdown fell after a dip in interim profits.

-The FTSE 100 index closed down by 0.2 percent at 6,860.02 points, after reaching its highest level since September on Tuesday.
+The blue-chip FTSE 100 index was down by 0.9 percent at 6,809.30 points going into the close of the trading session.
+On Tuesday it hit its highest level since September.

-“The problem is the competition aspect -- fees are going to come under pressure from outside, or will go down anyway as clients demand cheaper transactions,” said IG analyst Chris Beauchamp.
+“The problem is the competition aspect -- fees are going to come under pressure from outside, or will go down anyway as clients demand cheaper transactions,” said IG analyst Chris Beauchamp, commenting on Hargreaves’ results.

-Oil stocks Tullow Oil and Royal Dutch Shell also fell, tracking a retreat in the price of crude.
+Oil stocks such as Tullow Oil and Royal Dutch Shell also fell, tracking a retreat in the price of crude.

-Oil fell on Wednesday as renewed concerns over global demand and ample stockpiles halted a brief recovery, after prices fell to six-year lows last month.
+Oil fell on Wednesday as renewed concerns over global demand and high stock levels halted a brief recovery in the price, which had hit six-year lows last month.

-The decline in oil prices muted the effect of a decision by China’s central bank to cut the amount of cash that banks must hold as reserves.
-China’s move did lift the shares of Asian-focused bank Standard Chartered, which outperformed to rise 0.5 percent.
+The pullback in the oil price muted the impact on equities of a decision by China’s central bank to cut the amount of cash that banks must hold as reserves.
+However, the move lifted the shares of Asian-focused bank Standard Chartered, which was up 0.6 percent.

-Also outpeforming was media group Sky, whose advance boosted its rival, ITV, as well.
+Another stock that outperformed was media group Sky , and Sky’s advance also boosted its rival ITV.

-Sky advanced 1.3 percent after posting a 16 percent rise in first-half adjusted operating profit.
-ITV rose 3.6 percent.
+Sky, which was formed from the combination of Britain’s BSkyB, Sky Deutschland and Sky Italia to serve 20 million customers in Europe, rose 2.2 percent after posting a 16 percent rise in first-half adjusted operating profit. ($1 = 0.6583 pounds) (Additional reporting by Atul Prakash; Editing by Catherine Evans and Susan Fenton)